Clandestine Immigration and Navy Museum, Haifa

-Just above the Bat Galim Promenade, at the foot of Mount Carmel in the city of Haifa, is the Clandestine Immigration and Navy Museum.
-A large museum with many hands-on exhibits including two retired ships and a submarine on display and open for exploring, the museum is operated by the Israeli Navy and Ministry of Defence so don’t be surprised to find the front door locked – the guards will open it for you and ask for identification.
-Once inside, a short video presentation is shown giving a brief overview of the Israeli Navy’s history and then the large collection of both clandestine immigration and naval maps, photographs, articles and souvenirs can be browsed.
-Also, for those interested, a database of war medal and decoration recipients is available behind the guard’s booth.
+Nearby the Bat Galim Promenade, at the foot of Mount Carmel in Haifa, lies the Clandestine Immigration and Navy Museum.
+This museum features many fascinating exhibits including two retired ships and a submarine.
+Once inside, a short video presentation presents an overview of the Israeli Navy’s history.
+There is also a collection of clandestine immigration and naval maps, photographs, articles, and souvenirs.
+Also, a database of war medal and decoration recipients is available.

-In the main room, the “History of the Navy” exhibit, learn about the Battle of Tel Aviv where the Israeli Navy’s first warship, the INS Eilat – originally a icebreaker for the Canadian Navy and then the US Coast Guard, intercepted a group of Egyptian ships in June 1948 with just a few machine guns and a dummy wood cannon.
-Read about Operation “Pirate” and the 1953 Assistance to Greek Earthquake Victims exhibit, with a life-size dummy dressed in a 1950s commando diving suit completed with weaponry.
-Look at the pictures of Squadron 788 and their twenty-year stint as guardians of the Sea of Galilee – constantly under fire from Syrian MiG fighter jets and artillery.
-Learn the amazing story of the capturing of the Egyptian warship Ibrahim El Awell by the Israeli Navy and how it was turned into the INS Haifa.
-Be mystified at the tale of the Israeli Naval submarine INS Dakar and its disappearance in the Mediterranean Sea in 1968, only to be found in 1999 with the help of the US Navy and modern technology.
+At the “History of the Navy” exhibit, you’ll learn about the Battle of Tel Aviv, where the Israeli Navy’s first warship intercepted a group of Egyptian ships in 1948.
+You’ll read about Operation “Pirate” and the 1953 Assistance to Greek Earthquake Victims exhibit, featuring a life-size dummy dressed in a 1950s commando diving suit and weaponry.
+Additionally, learn about how the Israeli navy captured an Egyptian warship and turned it into the INS Haifa.
+You will be truly mystified by the tale of the Israeli Naval submarine INS Dakar and its disappearance in the Mediterranean Sea.

-The INS Gal is based on the German 206A type submarine with many changes by the Israelis making it an advanced submarine for its time.
-Commissioned in 1975, the INS Gal served in several of Israel’s battles and sorties and was finally decommissioned when the Dolphin class submarines were put into use.
-Inside the submarine, much like the ship, there are recorded commands and noises typical of a seafaring vessel such as a submarine.
-Visitors are welcome to try out the periscope, pre-set to observing the road up above the museum, children love it!
+The INS Gal is based on the German 206A type submarine with many changes made by the Israelis, making it an advanced submarine for its time.
+Commissioned in 1975, the INS Gal served in several of Israel’s battles and was decommissioned when the Dolphin-class submarines were put into use.
+Inside the submarine, there are interesting recorded commands.

-Back on the ground, a warehouse is built under and around another ship, the “Af Al Pi Chen” (“In Spite Of It All”) immigration vessel.
-Under the ship is an in-depth exhibit of the Cyprus Detention Camps run by the British in the late 1940s and the early Israeli resistance to the British rule before the establishment of Israel as a country.
-Artifacts such as household goods from the detention camps and explosives and guns from the Hagana are neatly preserved in the shadow of the large ship.
-Going up a flight of stairs will take you to the ship’s boarding platform where visitors can enter the WWII British tank landing craft, turned into a refugee transport ship, and watch the offered video about the clandestine immigration attempts.
-Hear the stories and testimonials of the refugees within the ship itself and learn how life was like for the men and women who braved the dangerous voyages to reach the Holy Land.
+Back on the ground, the “Af Al Pi Chen” (“In Spite Of It All”) immigration vessel is on display.
+Under the ship is an in-depth exhibit of the Cyprus Detention Camps that were run by the British in the late 1940s.
+It was part of the Israeli resistance to British rule before the establishment of Israel as a country.
+Artifacts like household goods from the detention camps and weapons from the Hagana are preserved in the shadow of the large ship.
+On the ship’s boarding platform lies the WWII British tank landing craft.
+The landing craft was turned into a refugee transport ship.
+You’ll watch a video about the immigration attempts, and hear testimonials of the refugees within the ship itself.

 Visiting the Clandestine Immigration and Navy Museum, Haifa